 "If there’s a "beach economy," Buzios is its Wall Street.
 Its more than 20 beaches, world-class galleries, clubs and boutiques draw an elite set of travelers.
 Surfers love Geriba Beach, snorkelers enjoy Ferruda, hip Ossos Beach offers upscale beachside cafes and laid-back Ilhabela Beach offers a more down-to-earth Buzios experience."

 Ilha Grande!
 Only 3 hours from Rio.
 Take the bus to Angra dos Reis and there you take a boat to Abraoo.
 Very cheap and easy to get to.
 Paradise island with no cars and lots of beaches.
-Divers paradise and old ruins in the middle of the rainforest ;) over 4 years ago
+Divers paradise and old ruins in the middle of the rainforest ;) about 5 years ago

 There are over 280 different beaches.